ncasetti7/ML_huckel_extended/README.md

 ```
 sbatch run_from_config.sh 01_30_2023_test_config.yaml
 ```
 Run this command from the launcher_scripts folder
+(Data currently missing necessary for run, contact repo owner if interested in using code)